Dood3/cheatsheets/Gen-vulnAD/prepare_Windows_Server.md

 ```
 __Install Sub-Domain__
 ```
 Import-Module DNSServer

 # Define the subdomain and IP address
+$subdomain = "lin.dom.com"
-$subdomain = "sub.dom.com" $ipAddress = "192.0.2.1"
+$ipAddress = "192.168.10.20"

 # Create a new primary zone for the subdomain
 Add-DnsServerPrimaryZone -Name $subdomain -ZoneFile "$subdomain.dns"

 # Add an A record to the subdomain zone
 Add-DnsServerResourceRecord -ZoneName $subdomain -A -Name "@" -IPv4Address $ipAddress

 # Add a TXT record to the subdomain zone
-Add-DnsServerResourceRecord -ZoneName $subdomain -TXT -Name "@" -DescriptiveText "txt_entry_for_sub"
+Add-DnsServerResourceRecord -ZoneName $subdomain -TXT -Name "@" -DescriptiveText "txt_entry_for_win"

 # Verify the configuration
 Get-DnsServerResourceRecord -ZoneName $subdomain -RRType A Get-DnsServerResourceRecord -ZoneName $subdomain -RRType TXT
 ```

 __Install OpenSSH via PowerShell (Windows 10/11)__